 Hopping from one side to another takes just a simple tap of the screen.
 You can grab NinJump Deluxe for free on iOS and Android, but the Mac version is going to cost you $0.99.

 7. Monster Up:

 Monster Up is quite different than the other games similar to Doodle Jump mentioned here, but it has earned a spot in our list anyway.
 Here’s why – Instead of climbing environments by bouncing off objects, here you’re running forward by hopping from one hovering platform to another in some sort of wormhole.

-The title takes you across different galaxies and delivers surprise powers as you bounce your way to safety.
+Monster Up takes you across different galaxies and delivers surprise powers as you bounce your way to safety.
 High scores can be shared with others online.
-You can download Monster Up from the App Store or Google Play.
+You can download Monster Up from the Google Play Store.

 As you can see, games like Doodle Jump aren’t scarce and there are some pretty good diversifications made to the original gameplay for a unique experience and originality.
-While all additions aren’t available for every popular operating system out there, we’ve tried our best to pick titles that are cross-platform.
-If you’re on Windows Phone, you could also try Broken Wing Plus (available on iOS too), and Beanstalk Tale, both on sale for free.
-Do let us know which of the aforementioned titles you enjoyed playing and if you’ve got any suggestions, drop in a word below.
+While not all the substitutes aren’t available for every popular operating system out there, we’ve tried our best to pick titles that are cross-platform.
+If you’re on Windows Phone, you could also try Broken Wing Plus and Beanstalk Tale, both on sale for free.
+Do let us know which of the aforementioned games you enjoyed playing and if you’ve got any suggestions, drop in a word below.